GerHobbelt/cef-wiki/ChromiumUpdate.md

 ***

 The Chromium developers work very hard to introduce new features and capabilities as quickly as possible.
-Consiquently, projects like CEF that depend on Chromium must also be updated regularly.
+Consequently, projects like CEF that depend on Chromium must also be updated regularly.
 The update process can be complicated and must be done carefully to avoid introducing new bugs and breakage.
 Below are the steps to follow when updating CEF to work with a new Chromium revision.

 1\.
 Identify the commit hash for the last known compiling revision of Chromium (origin/lkcr):